Embed Inc PIC Programmers Host Protocol Specification

 0: None.
 Dummy algorithm that performs no action.

-before the target chip Vdd power supply voltage.
-This is
+the target chip Vdd power supply voltage.
+This is required by

-required by some PICs, such as the 16F628.
-The target
+some PICs, such as the 16F628.
+The target address is assumed

-is raised before the Vpp programming voltage.
-This is
+raised before the Vpp programming voltage.
+This is required by

-required by some PICs, such as the 18F452.
-The target
+some PICs, such as the 18F452.
+The target address is assumed

 4 (Version 11, optional): For 30F (dsPIC) target types.
 The